 Community Engagement Award

 The company with the most amenable relationship with its community and which has a clear process for inclusive engagement and grievance management.
 These should have yielded positive Impacts within the communities.

 Community Impact Award

-The company with the most visible impact of community development, including infrastructure, training, growth of women entrepreneurs, youth graduates and other positive impacts.
+The company/individual with the most visible impact of community development, including infrastructure, training, growth of women entrepreneurs, youth graduates and other applicable impacts.

 Human Rights Award

-This award is annually funded by Global Rights through OSIWA (Open Society Initiative for West Africa).
-It would be given to the company with the most significant impact on improving livelihoods and safeguarding human rights, integrity and dignity.
+This award is annually funded by Global Rights with support from the Open Society Foundation (OSF).
+It will be given to the company/individual with the best compliance to mainstreaming human rights norms in its operations and with the most significant impact on safeguarding livelihoods.